-The 2017 NWCFD-IISC will be held Saturday, July 29th through Saturday August 12th in Pocatello, Idaho.
-For more information, please contact Dan Hudock at email@example.com (, 2017 Flyer NWCFD-IISC, 2017 NWCFD Stuttering Clinic Client Registration, NWCFD-IISC Need-based Client Scholarship Application)
+The 2020 NWCFD-IISC will be held from Monday July 27 through Saturday August 8 in Pocatello, Idaho.
+For more information, please contact Dan Hudock at firstname.lastname@example.org (2020 NWCFD-IISC student clinician application, 2020 NWCFD Stuttering Clinic Client Registration, 2020 Flyer NWCFD Interprofession Intensive Stuttering Clinic, NWCFD-IISC Need-based Client Scholarship Application)

 Stuttering has more recently been described as a multidimensional syndrome due to the psychological, emotional, and social impacts on the quality of life for the individual.
 Due to these negative functional impacts a holistic approach should be taken when treating clients who stutter.
 This causes an inherent problem because Speech Language Pathologists (SLPs) undergo little, if any, direct training on counseling theory and application and likewise, mental health professionals typically have minimal exposure to individuals with communication disorders.
 Our clinic has second year graduate students in speech-language pathology and counseling collaborate during the co-treatment of clients who stutter through Acceptance and Commitment Therapy (ACT), a mindfulness-based mental health approach to holistically treat the needs of clients who stutter.